Adroiti/docs-for-code-review-tools/tfsec/aws-iam-block-kms-policy-wildcard.md

-Pattern: IAM customer managed policies should not allow decryption actions on all KMS keys
+Pattern: Use of `*` for AWS IAM KMS policy

 Issue: -

 ## Description

 IAM policies define which actions an identity (user, group, or role) can perform on which resources.
 Following security best practices, AWS recommends that you allow least privilege.
-In other words, you should grant to identities only the kms:Decrypt or kms:ReEncryptFrom permissions and only for the keys that are required to perform a task.
+In other words, you should grant to identities only the `kms:Decrypt` or `kms:ReEncryptFrom` permissions and only for the keys that are required to perform a task.

 **Resolution**: Scope down the resources of the IAM policy to specific keys.